Deekhita/Github/README.md

-# Simple Calculator Web Application
+# Mathematical Calculator Web Application

 This is a basic calculator web application built using HTML, CSS, and JavaScript.
 The app provides a simple interface for performing basic arithmetic operations, including addition, subtraction, multiplication, and division.
 Users can input numbers and perform calculations with ease.